ananyateklu/second-brain/IOS_IMPORT_GUIDE.md

    - **When I leave/arrive** - Sync when leaving work
    - **When App is Closed** - Sync after closing Notes app

-5. Add action: **Run Shortcut** → Select your import shortcut
+5. Add action: **Run Shortcut** → Select your import or export shortcut
 6. Turn off **"Ask Before Running"** for true automation

-### Example: Daily Sync
+### Example: Daily Import Sync

 Create an automation that:
 - Triggers at 8:00 PM daily
 - Runs your "Import All Notes" shortcut
 - Sends a notification with results

+### Example: Daily Export Backup

+Create an automation that:
+- Triggers at 9:00 PM daily
+- Runs a modified export shortcut that saves all notes to Files app
+- Creates a backup of your Second Brain notes on your device

-### Sync Specific Folders Only
+### Sync Specific Folders Only (Import)

-Modify your shortcut to sync only certain folders:
+Modify your import shortcut to sync only certain folders:

 1. In `Find Notes`, set Filter: `Folder` `is` `Work Notes`
 2. Create separate shortcuts for different folders
 3. Run them all from a master shortcut using `Run Shortcut` actions

+### Filter Notes by Folder (Export)

+You can filter exported notes in your shortcut:

+1. After `Get Contents of URL`, add `Repeat with Each`
+2. Inside the loop, use `If` to check if `folder` equals your desired folder
+3. Only process notes that match your criteria

 ---